nulib/meadow/README.md

 - You can simply run the application with `mix phx.server`
 - You may need to run `mix deps.get` or `mix deps.compile` again if new dependencies have been added
-- You map need to run `cd assets && npm install` if new npm packages have been added
+- You map need to run `cd assets && yarn install` if new node packages have been added
 - If you need to reset the database you can run `mix ecto.reset` which will drop + create + migrate the database
 - If you just want to run the migrations but leave the data intact, you can just do `mix ecto.migrate`